 Tony has held senior positions in industry, public sector and social benefit organisations.

-Tony has lived in Tarporley for six years and is a keen squash and 5-a-side football player.
+Tony has lived in Tarporley for ten years and is a keen badminton and 5-a-side football player.

-In her spare time, Elly enjoys walking her dog, skiing and travelling.
+In her spare time, Karen enjoys the natural environment, home cooking, gardening and walking her dog.